Left and Center: Kimberly circa, 1986

 Height and Weight: 5’7″ and 135 pounds

-Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Kimberly has previously broken her arm and her ankle and she has a surgical scar on her back, her right ear is pierced 3 times on the right and 4 times on the left
+Distinguishing Characteristics: Caucasian Female, Blonde hair, Blue eyes, Kimberly has previously broken her arm and her ankle, she has a surgical scar on her back, her right ear is pierced 3 times on the right and 4 times on the left, her nickname is “Kim”

-Clothing/Jewelry Description: A white short sleeved blouse, blue jeans, white high-top sneakers, Kimberly was wearing a mans ring that was engraved “Mike 87” and the name “Mike Staples”, it was on chain that she wore around her neck
+Clothing/Jewelry Description: A white short sleeved blouse, blue jeans, white high-top sneakers, Kimberly was wearing her boyfriends ring that was engraved with “Mike 87” and his name “Mike Staples”, it was on chain that she wore around her neck

 NCMEC Number: 603370